Ved-Padmawar/screen-interaction-recorder/README.md

 - **Recording Not Starting**: Ensure you've granted the extension necessary permissions
 - **Missing Screenshots**: Some secure pages may block screenshot functionality
+- **Interaction Not Recorded**: Make sure you're holding the Shift key while clicking
-- **Tooltip Not Appearing**: For fast-navigating pages, tooltips may appear on the destination page
+- **Tooltip Not Appearing**: For fast-navigating pages, tooltips may be added during the edit phase
+- **Dot Position in Edit View**: The purple dot position in the edit view may differ slightly from the final output, but the final presentation will show correct positioning

 ### Support